String of columns rewriting and confluence of the jeu de taquin: String of columns rewriting

 \section{String of columns rewriting}

-In this section, we study two-dimensional strings defined by gluing columns and called \emph{string of columns}.
-This combinatorial structure generalizes many structures of tableaux such as skew tableaux,~\cite{Schutzenberger77}, Young tableaux of type $A$,~\cite{Young28}, Young tableaux of type $B$, $C$, $D$ and $G_2$,~\cite{KashiwaraNakashima94}, quasi-ribbon tableaux,~\cite{Novelli00}, and Patience Sorting structures~\cite{AldousPersi99}.
-We give explicitly in~\eqref{SS:ExamplesOfPlacticLikeStructures} the plactic-like structures on skew, Young and quasi-ribbon tableaux.
-We formulate in~\eqref{SS:CrystalStructureScol(n)} Kashiwara (resp.~quasi-Kashiwara) crystal operators in terms of columns by introducing a crystal structure on $\Scol{n}$ that restricts the Kashiwara (resp. quasi-Kashiwara) crystal structure defined on~$[n]^\ast$ with respect to the reading~$R_{SW}$.
-Finally, we define in~\eqref{SS:Stringofcolumnsrewriting} the notion of string of columns rewriting system as a binary relation on the set of string of columns, whose rules are applied with respect to right and left positions, and we show how to present a plactic-like structure by such a rewriting system.
+This section deals with two-dimensional strings defined by gluing columns by introducing the notion of \emph{string of columns} as a generalization of the structure of Young tableaux.
+We define in Subsection~\ref{SS:Stringofcolumnsrewriting} the notion of \emph{string of columns rewriting system} as a binary relation on the set of string of columns, whose rules are applied with respect to right and left positions and we show rewriting properties on theses rewriting systems.